-The High-Level Conference was hosted and organized by the Government of Costa Rica and facilitated by the UNIDO initiative Networks for Prosperity.
+The High-Level Conference of middle-income countries held in June 2013 was hosted and organized by the Government of Costa Rica and facilitated by UNIDO through its Networks for Prosperity initiative.

-The objective of the conference was to create a platform for knowledge exchange and connection of MICs and to develop a joint action plan as well as a declaration.
-The outcome of the conference should inspire further discussions on the trends and scenarios in a possible post-2015 development agenda, and facilitate the establishment and improvement of related network governance structures for knowledge sharing, including among middle-income countries.
+The objective of the conference was to discuss the creation of joint action mechanisms and platforms for knowledge exchange and connectedness between MICs and to negotiate a Joint Declaration of MICs.
+The outcomes of the conference are inspiring enriching further discussions on the formulation of the post-2015 development agenda, as well as facilitating the establishment and improvement of related network governance structures for knowledge sharing among middle-income countries.

 Prior to the High-Level Conference in San José, preparatory meetings took place in Vienna, New York, Washington D.C. and Geneva.
 These meetings discussed the joint declaration and joint action plans in informal thematic briefings and open dialogues.